 Since 2000, Hudson’s total population has decreased, while the average household size also has decreased as the population ages.
-Today, the average age of a Hudson resident is 44.7 years, significantly higher than state and national averages.
+Today, the median age of a Hudson resident is 44.7 years, significantly higher than state and national averages.
 The median age in Ohio is 38.8 while the median age in United States is 37.3.

 The typical 2,500-4,000 sq. ft.
 Hudson home no longer meets the needs of the empty nesters whose household size has gone down.